Tropical Trekkers ChapterServing Martin, Okeechobee, and St. Lucie counties

 Since 1996, the Tropical Trekkers Chapter of the Florida Trail Association has brought together hikers along the Treasure Coast.They are a voice for their local hiking community, with members serving on advisory boards for state parks and working with Martin County to develop a long-range master plan for parks and recreation.

-Some of our annual activities include the Annual Dessert Hike, typically held on the Hawks Bluff Trail in Savannas State Park, and the annual AT backpacking trip.
+Some of their annual activities include the Annual Desert Hike, typically held on the Hawks Bluff Trail in Savannas State Park, and an annual AT backpacking trip.
 The Tropical Trekkers spend hundreds of hours each year maintaining trails and fulfilling the mission of the Florida Trail Association to instill in Floridians an appreciation of the natural beauty of Florida.

 Loop and side trails maintained within the Florida Trail System include Seabranch State Park, South Fork St. Lucie, and the new Rafael Sanchez Trail in Okeechobee Ridge Park.